Yangming Li

 A quiet room for deep work.

-Interactive Preview Hover wakes rain Hold to enter
+Preview Hover wakes rain Fullscreen app

 8s room cycle